Experiential learning resources for the innovative educator

 Step 2: Research, Collaborations, and Learning Activities

-Students will also take this time to review a variety primary resources such as books, publications, articles, and more, as well as participate in community events or activities that would deepen understanding of the topic.
+Students will review a variety primary resources, connect with community experts, and participate in community events or activities that would deepen understanding of the topic.
 One of the major roles of a project-based educator is to organize authentic learning experiences relevant to the project topic at hand.
+Add those experiences, such as a community speaker, to your planner!

 Step 3: Progress Evaluations